Zcash community: Hello from KeepKey!

 The host constructs transactions and generates Halo2 proofs.
 The KeepKey device derives Orchard keys and nullifiers, computes the ZIP-244 signing digest, displays key transaction details, and signs only after user confirmation.

-The grant funds implementation, physical-device validation, audit remediation, production release, documentation, and a Zingo proof-of-concept integration with a public pull request.
+The grant funds core KeepKey implementation, physical-device validation, audit remediation, production release, user/developer documentation, and a dedicated $45,000 SDK integration example milestone.

 Least Authority will audit the KeepKey Zcash signing implementation.
 The audit is being financed separately and is not included in this request.
 Release-blocking findings will be remediated before release, and the report will be public.